 Bright lighting is a real deterrent for theft and vandalism as it makes criminals much more likely to be spotted.
-It’s also a useful deterrent for opportunists who may think twice about breaking in when your site is well lit at night.
+It’s also a helpful deterrent for opportunists who may think twice about breaking in when your site is well lit at night.
 If you don’t want to keep lights on all night, you can also utilise motion sensor lights that come on when people are detected on site.
 They can even be linked remotely to a smartphone to send an alert when they’ve been activated.

 Install Alarms and Cameras